 Nerang State High School is about every student!
-We are committed to providing our students with courses of study, programs of personal development and extra-curricular activities that will assist each individual in reaching his or her full potential.
+We are committed to providing our students with courses of study, programs of personal development and extra-curricular activities that will assist each individual in reaching their full potential.

-We encourage every person in our school community to think of the needs of others, as well as his or her own needs.
+We encourage every person in our school community to think of the needs of others, as well as their own needs.
 We seek to develop relationships that are friendly, genuine, open, caring and supportive.
 We believe effective communication is the key to good relationships.